-- Businesses Entered Into for Profit – For businesses entered into for profit, the profits are taxable, and losses are generally deductible against other income.
-The income and expenses are commonly reported on a Schedule C, and the profit or loss—after subtracting expenses from the business income—is carried over to the taxpayer’s 1040.
+Businesses Entered Into for Profit – For businesses entered into for profit, the profits are taxable, and losses are generally deductible against other income.
+The income and expenses are commonly reported on a Schedule C, and the profit or loss—after subtracting expenses from the business income—is carried over to the taxpayer’s 1040 tax return.
 (An exception to deducting the business loss may apply if the activity is considered a “passive” activity, but most Schedule C proprietors actively participate in their business, so the details of the passive loss rules aren’t included in this article.)

 So, what distinguishes a business from a hobby?
 The IRS provides nine factors to consider when making the judgment.
 No single factor is decisive, but all must be considered together in determining whether an activity is for profit.
 The nine factors are:

 - Is the activity carried out in a businesslike manner?
 Maintenance of complete and accurate records for the activity is a definite plus for a taxpayer, as is a business plan that formally lays out the taxpayer’s goals and describes how the taxpayer realistically expects to meet those expectations.

 - How much time and effort does the taxpayer spend on the activity?
 The IRS looks favorably at substantial amounts of time spent on the activity, especially if the activity has no great recreational aspects.
 Full-time work in another activity is not always a detriment if a taxpayer can show that the activity is regular; time spent by a qualified person hired by the taxpayer can also count in the taxpayer’s favor.

 - Does the taxpayer depend on the activity as a source of income?
 This test is easiest to meet when a taxpayer has little income or capital from other sources (i.e., the taxpayer could not afford to have this operation fail).